4Sc1/ANT-VR/Source/Data-Analysis/ResultTranslation/README.md

-# VR-Processor and VR-UnitTest
+# VR-Processor and ResultTranslator

 ## Introduction
-This code is designed to help you process and translate results from the ANT-VR application.
-The primary goal is to convert the JSON-formatted results into text files, which are in the same format as those produced when exporting results from ANT-R in E-Prime 2.0.
+This code is designed to help you process and translate results from the `ANT-VR` application.
+The primary goal is to convert the JSON-formatted results into text files, which are in the same format as those produced when exporting results from `ANT-R` in E-Prime 2.0.
-We will provide a Python version of this code ASAP.

 ## Getting Started